-Further guidance on escape routes is available in Part 2, Section 4.
+Further guidance on escape routes is given in Part 2, Section 4.

-( Checklist • Is your building constructed, particularly in the case of multi-storey buildings, so that, if there is a fire, heat and smoke will not spread uncontrolled through the building to the extent that people are unable to use the escape routes? • Are any holes or gaps in walls, ceilings and floors properly sealed, e.g. where services such as ventilation ducts and electrical cables pass through them? • Can all the occupants escape to a place of total safety in a reasonable time? • Are the existing escape routes adequate for the numbers and type of people that may need to use them, e.g. staff, contractors and disabled people? • Are the exits in the right place and do the escape routes lead as directly as possible to a place of total safety? • If there is a fire, could all available exits be affected or will at least one route from any part of the premises remain available? • Are the escape routes and final exits kept clear at all times? • Do the doors on escape routes open in the direction of escape? • Can all final exit doors be opened easily and immediately if there is an emergency? • Will everybody be able to safely use the escape routes from your premises? • Are the people who work in the building aware of the importance of maintaining the safety of the escape routes, e.g. by ensuring that fire doors are not wedged open and that combustible materials are not stored within escape routes? • Are there any particular or unusual issues to consider?
+- Is your building constructed, particularly in the case of multi-storey buildings, so that, if there is a fire, heat and smoke will not spread uncontrolled through the building to the extent that people are unable to use the escape routes? - Are any holes or gaps in walls, ceilings and floors properly sealed, e.g. where services such as ventilation ducts and electrical cables pass through them? - Can all the occupants escape to a place of total safety in a reasonable time? - Are the existing escape routes adequate for the numbers and type of people that may need to use them e.g. staff and members of the public, including disabled people? - Are the exits in the right place and do the escape routes lead as directly as possible to a place of total safety? - If there is a fire, could all available exits be affected or will at least one route from any part of the premises remain available? - · Are the escape routes and final exits kept clear at all times? - Do the doors on escape routes open in the direction of escape? - Can all final exit doors be opened easily and immediately if there is an emergency? - Will everybody be able to safely use the escape routes from your premises? - Are all escape routes in the bilding properly maintained and available for use when required? - Are the people who work in the building aware of the importance of maintaining the safety of the escape routes, e.g. by ensuring that fire doors are not wedged open and that combustible materials are not stored within escape routes? - Are there any particular or unusual issues to consider?